insper-education/active-handout-plugins-js/README.md

+**WARNING**: all development is being done in https://github.com/insper-education/active-handout-plugins-py  This is not being actively maintained anymore

 # Active Handout Plugins

 **If you are not developing a new plugin you probably don't need to worry about this folder.**